-Escape to the SMO Gardens!
-Explore native plants, meet the museum's bunnies and koi fish, learn about horticulture during 'What's Growing On?' events, play yard games, and much more.
+Explore the SMO Gardens and see native plants, learn about horticulture during 'What's Growing On?', play yard games and much more.

 The Gardens at Science Museum Oklahoma are made up of native and Oklahoma-proven plants.
 You'll find a kids’ garden, herb garden, native plants garden, a Monarch Waystation, a vegetable garden and orchard, a water garden, a Japanese garden, a hobby greenhouse, lawn games, spacious picnic tables, miniature excavators, a bunny hutch that demonstrates permaculture and aquaculture, and a whole lot more!